Physical Therapist Testimonial: Sara L., “This is not a job. It’s a cause”

 Think of the stock photo version of a physical therapist.
 The kind smile, the reassuring eyes, the trustworthy expression - that’s Sara.

 Sara left her family, her hometown, and 10 years of work behind her to join our team because “I had been working within the pattern for many years and I realized that was not enough for me.
-SWORD is bold and I needed boldness in my life.”
+Sword is bold and I needed boldness in my life.”
 Sara can’t stand still: she recruits and trains our physical therapy teams in the field and launches Sword Therapy’s clinical operation within partner institutions.
 Nonetheless, she still manages to fit patient sessions into her tight schedule because “my patients are my people.”

 I wanted to make a bigger dent in people’s lives